SoffieW/song-recommender/README.md

 * If everything went well, you should be able to successfully run the ML scripts!

 ## Machine Learning Scripts
 The three algorithms being investigated are Ridge Regressor, Decision Tree Regressor and Nearest Neighbours Regressor.
-Currently only Ridge and Decision Tree have been done.

 The scripts for the ML models are in regressor/models